-The media headline read that Trump administration would be advised by a cannabis advisory group.
+The media headline read that the Trump administration would be advised by a cannabis advisory group.
 This was announced recently in the state of Colorado.
 Many marijuana industry advocates and leaders did a double take.
 A District Attorney in Boulder County was one of the names connected to the new cannabis advisory group.
 In addition to Fox 31 in the city of Denver and other media outlets, the group was said to be advising President Trump on marijuana policies.
 The group has already mobilized and getting ready to move forward with their agenda.
 Now, the question is why the Trump administration would want to form an advisory group for the cannabis industry?
 Is this really true?
 And when was this cannabis advisory group formed anyway?
-Let’s look to see how true this is.
+Let's look to see how true this is.
 What is the real scoop?

 The National District Attorneys Association

 NDAA is the National District Attorneys Association, a trade group for federal and local prosecutors.
 The group has its own Twitter page called “The Voice Of America's Prosecutors.”
 They did form a cannabis advisory policy committee and it consists of fourteen district lawyers across the United States.
 They are responsible for issuing advisory statements on future and potential changes to the cannabis laws.
 Fortunately, this cannabis advisory group is not an official division of the new White House administration.
 They have not been contacted by any member of the Trump administration for advice or recommendation on what direction to take.